 Forbs may not be an appropriate focus of planting if pesticide drift is a concern.
 Pollinators that are attracted to forbs may be negatively impacted when pesticide overspray occurs.
 Higher diversity buffers, including environmentally suitable annual, biennial and perennial species are commonly planted in areas of low pesticide use where project goals may include providing habitat for pollinators, birds and a wide range of other species, or to develop areas for future seed collection.
-NRCS Agronomy Technical Note 9 "Preventing or Mitigating Potential Negative Impacts of Pesticide on Pollinators Using Integrated Pest Management and Other Conservation Practices" provides detailed information about methods to minimize impacts to pollinators.
+The Minnesota Department of Agriculture oversees the state's Pesticide Applicator Licensing.
+NRCS Agronomy Technical Note 9 "Preventing or Mitigating Potential Negative Impacts of Pesticide on Pollinators Using Integrated Pest Management and Other Conservation Practices" as well as a BWSR fact sheet on Protecting Conservation Lands from Pesticides provide detailed information about methods to minimize impacts to pollinators.